piksels-and-lines-orchestra/plo/worklog.md

 TODO post-Piksel
 =====================

-* Instrument Thunderbird to be able to monitor emails?
+Neccesary
+* Fix bug: plo-vnc-viewer.py script does not update the screen continiously, only when hovering the mouse over.

+* Implement event protocol also in: Inkscape
 * Finish playscript.
+* Design sound for the score.
 * Finish the score.
 * Produce/source items for the visual solos.
 * Get actors for the performance.
+* Rehearse the performance.
+* Full run-through of the performance.

+Nice to have
+* Experiment with the script interfaces in GIMP/Inkscape/Scribus for doing the same in a bit more generative way.
+* Instrument Thunderbird to be able to monitor emails?

 Week 4: sometime in Jan/Feb/March
 ==================================